 3. Wilderness EMT (WEMT) - Additional wilderness training for EMTs

-Learn how situational awareness can complement first aid skills here.
+Learn how situational awareness in the wild can complement first aid skills here.

 Legal Considerations and Good Samaritan Laws